Search

 • Vaginal suppositories consisting of green tea and/or curcumin, which draw infection out of the cervical cells and boost the immune system.19,20

-• Escharotic treatment, which uses natural enzymes and herbal solutions to remove abnormal, damaged tissue and stimulate the regrowth of normal tissue.
+• Escharotic treatment uses natural enzymes and herbal solutions to remove abnormal, damaged tissue and stimulate the regrowth of normal tissue.
 This treatment is performed two times per week for approximately six weeks.21,22

 Thousands of patients have safely benefited from this treatment, but larger clinical studies are needed.